A cover letter and resume are required for full consideration.

 With its eminent scholars and world-renowned library and archives, the Hoover Institution seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity while securing and safeguarding peace for America and all humanity.

-Collaborate with team members to evaluate, select, and apply metadata schemas and techniques, standards, data elements, and thesauri to provide description and access to collections.
+Collaborates with team members to evaluate, select, and apply metadata schemas, techniques, standards, data elements, and thesauri to provide uniform description and access to Library & Archives collections.

-May supervise day-to-day work of library, information technology, and/or information analysis specialists, student and/or temporary workers, including scheduling, assigning, and prioritizing workloads, setting appropriate deadlines, reviewing work for quality and timeliness, and providing performance review input.
+Supervises the day-to-day work of library and archives assistants and student and/or temporary workers, including hiring, training, scheduling, assigning and prioritizing workloads, setting appropriate deadlines, reviewing work for quality and timeliness, and providing performance review input.

 * Other duties may also be assigned.
 MINIMUM REQUIREMENTS: